Henry Fazakyrley

 ye x day of July ye yere of o lord god m

-Something appears to have gone wrong when the marbler was laying out the last line of the inscription.
-Did he mix up the phrases ‘on whose soul God have mercy’ and ‘whose soul God pardon’ and have to fill in the ‘on’ between the date and ‘whos’, or was the date wrongly engraved and the last two characters have to be filled in?
-The isolated s before Fazakyrley’s forename was intended to denote ‘sir’, a courtesy title given to medieval priests.
+Something went wrong when the marbler was laying out the last line of the inscription.
+It looks as if he mixed up the phrases ‘on whose soul God have mercy’ and ‘whose soul God pardon’, and had to fill in (erase) the word ‘on’.
+The isolated 's' before Fazakyrley’s forename has an abbreviation mark, and denotes the word ‘sir’, a courtesy title of medieval priests.

 Copyright: Text and photo: Jon Bayliss